oanguenot/webrtcmetrics/README.md

 # WebRTCMetrics

-**WebRTCMetrics** is a JavaScript library that aggregates stats received from the WebRTC stack to help Web applications grabbing metrics and information in real time.
+**WebRTCMetrics** is a JavaScript library that aggregates stats received from the WebRTC stack and generates a JSON report containing a **MOS** for the audio part as well as other interesting information that can help a Web application to analyze in real time the WebRTC metrics.

 ## Install